matheusluan/task-manager-frontend/README.md

 **Project Title:** Simple SaaS-style Task Manager

-The goal of this challenge was to build a minimal, full-stack Task Manager web app following clean architectural principles and SaaS patterns.
+The goal of this challenge was to build a minimal, full-stack Task Manager web app.

 ### Core Requirements